 The rebate program does restart each year, giving residents who participated and received a rebate in the prior year an opportunity to explore another conservation method in their backyard year after year.
-Rebates are limited to one reimbursement per address per year.
+One rebate per address per year.

 Why participate in the GreenSpot Community Backyards rebate program?

 Rain barrels help reduce flooding, streambank erosion, and water quality problems in your neighborhood.
 You’ll conserve water and save money on your water bill by using your collected rainwater to water plants, flowers, and trees with natural rainwater that is free of additives (unlike tap water).

 Compost bins create nutrient rich soil for your plants and garden from your food and yard scraps – for free!
 If you follow instructions for adding material, you’ll have a smell and bug-free compost bin that will yield rich soil in 6 months to 1 year.

 Check out the website for more details and to register!